-I earned one of my Army Achievement Medals as a junior enlisted, US Army soldier while assigned to a strategic level Signal Battalion.
-I earned that medal by continuing to pursue the reenacting and living history endeavors without any change in the enthusiasm I had for them prior to going on active duty.
+I earned one of my Army Achievement Medals as a junior enlisted man in the United States Army.
+I was assigned to a strategic level Signal Battalion.
+I earned that medal by continuing to pursue the reenacting and living history endeavors I had, without any change in the enthusiasm I had for them, prior to going on active duty.

 I miss my time on the island of Okinawa, Japan.
-I earned much needed military historian practical knowledge while working closely with my Battalion S3 Officer in Charge while I was a Private First Class.
-He was an older Major who spent time in Desert Storm.
-It was a hell of a time, working with that gentleman.
+I earned some much needed military historian practical knowledge, all while working closely by, with, and through my Battalion S3 Officer in Charge.
+This all started when I was a Private First Class, not even old enough to drink [in the United States of America].
+The man was an older Major who spent time in Desert Storm.
+It was a hell of a time, working with and for that gentleman.

-It enabled me to appreciate my own time at war by learning from men and women who spent time in the Middle East with next to nothing for equipment as advanced as the stuff I would use.
-These older officers and NCOs went into Kuwait in 1991 with equipment that hadn’t changed much in the years immediately following the Vietnam War (M1977 Equipment/Gear).
-A young man could not help but respect that fact, especially considering that young man’s living history and reenacting experience prior to his own time in service.
+These older officers and NCOs went into Kuwait in 1991 with equipment that hadn’t changed much in the years immediately following the Vietnam War [M1977 Equipment/Gear].
+A young man could not help but respect that fact, especially considering my living history and reenacting experience prior to my own time in the military service.

-The best part is that this battlefield which uses simulated blank ammunition is much more forgiving than real combat.
+The best part is that this battlefield which uses simulated blank ammunition is much more forgiving than real combat, which means hard lessons can be conveyed and applied at a much higher volume than what was actually seen in conflicts like WWII.

 I promise you that if you perform to the best of your abilities, you will gain respect for yourself, respect for others, tactical experience, and emotional and social bonds with others that cannot possibly be gained anywhere else, not even on a real battlefield.